junxit/us-congress-bills-109/bill.md

 # H.J.
 RES.
 96

-> Recognizing the contributions of the Christmas tree industry to the United States economy and urging the Secretary of Agriculture to establish programs to raise awareness of the importance of the Christmas tree industry.
+> Recognizing the contributions of the Christmas tree industry to the United States economy.

 ## Preamble